 Secondary objectives include the production of a baseline record of the status of the St. Johns River that can serve as a benchmark for the public to compare health of the river in different years.
 Members of the public and policymakers can use this baseline information to focus management efforts and resources on areas that need the most improvement and to gauge the success of current and future management practices.
 The report also provides practical guidance for anglers, boaters, and other members of the public who interact with the St. Johns River on a frequent basis.

 The State of the River Report describes the health of the LSJRB based on a number of indicators in four major categories:

 - WATER QUALITY

 Non-native Aquatic Species

-The Current Status for each indicator is based on the most recent data and is designated as “satisfactory” or “unsatisfactory.”
-In some cases, this designation is defined by whether the indicator meets state and federal minimum standards and guidelines, and in other cases, the designation is based on alternative criteria as described in the sections.
+The Current Status is derived from the most recent data available and is designated as “satisfactory,” or “unsatisfactory.”
+In some cases, this designation is determined by whether the indicator meets state and federal minimum standards and guidelines, and in other cases, the designation is based on alternative criteria as described in the sections.

-The Trend is derived, where possible, from statistical analyses of the best available scientific data for each indicator and reflects historical change over the time period analyzed.
-The Trend ratings for each indicator are designated as “conditions improving,” “conditions stable,” “conditions worsening,” or “uncertain.”
-The Trend rating does not consider initiated or planned management efforts that have not yet had a direct impact on the indicator.
+Where possible, the Trend is derived from statistical analyses of the best available scientific data for each indicator and reflects historical change over the period analyzed, which may range back as far as twenty years.
+The Trend ratings for each indicator are designated as “conditions improving,” “unchanged,” “conditions worsening,” or “uncertain.”
+The Trend ratings do not consider initiated or planned management efforts that have not yet had a direct impact on the indicator.
 Statistical tests to indicate trends vary with each indicator and are described in each section.